 - JSTOR provides full text retrospective coverage of core academic journals.

 - Academic Search Premier provides indexing and abstracting of over 8000 core journals in a variety of disciplines and the fulltext for over 4600 journals.

-- UO WorldCat offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries, Summit libraries, and hundreds of other libraries worldwide.
-When searching in UO WorldCat, entries for items owned by the UO Libraries appear at the top of the list and include information about location and availability.
+- LibrarySearch offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries and the Summit libraries.

 - Books on Judaic studies can be found under the following call numbers: